anaef/nginx-lws/README.md

 new language features over the years, including 64-bit integers, bit operators, and variable attributes that are not directly supported in LuaJIT.
-Perhaps more worryingly, writing "fast" LuaJIT code promotes using language idioms that are amenable to its optimization while eschewing language features that are "slow" [^1]. *If* the performance of the Lua VM is deemed insufficient for a particular function of a web service, there are alternatives to just-in-time compilation, including implementing the function in C, or using ahead-of-time compilation.
+Perhaps more worryingly, writing "fast" LuaJIT code promotes using language idioms that are amenable to its optimization while eschewing language features that are "slow".[^1] *If* the performance of the Lua VM is deemed insufficient for a particular function of a web service, there are alternatives to just-in-time compilation, including implementing the function in C, or using ahead-of-time compilation.

 - **Allow Lua web services to block without blocking the NGINX server.** To this end, lws-nginx uses a thread pool that runs Lua services asynchronously.
-Large parts of the existing Lua ecosystem are *not* non-blocking, and this design allows them be be used as is, on the condition that their libraries are conditionally thread-safe.
-There is substantial discussion and research on the topic of non-blocking event architectures vs. multi-threaded architectures, including in [^2], [^3], [^4], [^5], and [^6].
-Ultimately, this is a trade-off between resource use and complexity.
+Large parts of the existing Lua ecosystem are *not* non-blocking.
+The chosen design allows them be be used as is, on the condition that their libraries are conditionally thread-safe.
+There is substantial discussion and research on the topic of non-blocking event architectures vs. multi-threaded architectures.[^2][^3][^4][^5][^6][^7] Ultimately, this is a trade-off between resource use and complexity.
 An event processing loop is arguably less demanding on resources than threads.
 However, the resource demand of threads has been coming down over the years with advances in operating systems.
 The complexity in the implementation of web services and libraries is